 First, you’ll need to add an Entry Preview field to your form.
 This field is only available with a paid license, so you’ll find it under Fancy Fields in the form builder.

 Click on Entry Preview or drag and drop it into the preview area to add it to your form.

 Adding an Entry Preview field to your form will also automatically add a Page Break field and split your form into multiple pages.

 Note: For details on the options available for page breaks in WPForms, please see our tutorial on multi-page forms.

 The Entry Preview field requires a multi-page form to work, and you cannot remove the Page Break field it adds to your form unless you first remove the Entry Preview field.

-In most cases, we recommend placing the entry preview on its own page at the end of your form so users won’t see it until after they’ve filled out the rest of the fields.
+In most cases, we recommend placing the entry preview at the end of your form so users will see the preview only after they’ve filled out all of the fields.